 - 28 oz can diced tomatoes (See Note 2)

 - 2 15 oz cans chickpeas (See Note 3)

 - 1 tsp amchur (dried mango powder) (See Note 4)

 - Chopped cilantro for garnish

-- In a large stock pot add the oil and sauté the onions until golden.
+In a large stock pot or skillet add the oil and sauté the onions until almost golden.

-- Add the drained cooked chickpeas and red beans to the pot, cover and cook for 5 more minutes, reserving 1 cup of chickpea liquid.
-Add the mango powder and stir to incorporate completely.
-If the mixture is too thick feel free to dilute with chickpea liquid.
+Add the mango powder, lemon juice and stir to incorporate completely.
+Season to taste.
+If the mixture is too thick feel free to dilute with water or chickpea liquid.

 - Serve with garnish of chopped cilantro and lemon wedges.

 - You can substitute traditional ghee for the oil if you choose.